filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus mpool pending [command options] [arguments...]

 OPTIONS:
-   --local                        print pending messages for addresses in local wallet only (default: "false") --cids                         only print cids of messages in output (default: "false") --to                           return messages to a given address (default: "") --from                         return messages from a given address (default: "") --help, -h                     show help (default: "false")
+   --local       print pending messages for addresses in local wallet only (default: false) --cids        only print cids of messages in output (default: false) --to value    return messages to a given address --from value  return messages from a given address --help, -h    show help
 ```

 ### lotus mpool clear